Inspiring Pallet DIY Garden Projects

-Recently I upcycled a pallet and large square wooden crate lying around a local landscaping yard into a mini garden shed for $7.
-I was so pleased with the result it made me consider other ways to reuse materials for my garden needs.
-With more of us conscious of repurposing rather than impacting on landfill with unnecessary waste, I thought I’d share these DIY creative ideas to upcycle free wood pallets.
+Looking for ways to upcycle pallets?
+Some creative DIY pallet garden projects?
+Recently I repurposed a pallet and large square wooden crate lying around a local landscaping yard, into a mini garden shed for $7.
+I was so pleased with the result, it made me consider other ways to reuse materials for my garden needs.
+More of us are conscious of repurposing rather than impacting on landfill with unnecessary waste.
+So I thought I’d share these DIY creative ideas to upcycle pallets.
 You may be amazed at the possibilities!

 “Upcycling is the process of converting waste materials or useless products into new materials or products of better quality or a higher environmental value.” – en.wikipedia.org/wiki/Upcycling